How to Become an Orthotist and Prosthetist

 All orthotists and prosthetists must complete a master’s degree in orthotics and prosthetics.
 These programs include courses in upper and lower extremity orthotics and prosthetics, spinal orthotics, and plastics and other materials used for fabrication.
 In addition, orthotics and prosthetics programs have a clinical component in which the student works under the direction of an orthotist or prosthetist.

 Master’s programs usually take 2 years to complete.
 Prospective students seeking a master’s degree can have a bachelor’s degree in any discipline if they have fulfilled prerequisite courses in science and math.
 Requirements vary by program.

-In 2015, there were 13 orthotics and prosthetics programs accredited by the Commission on Accreditation of Allied Health Education Program (CAAHEP).
+In 2016, there were about a dozen orthotics and prosthetics programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Licenses, Certifications, and Registrations

 Some states require orthotists and prosthetists to be licensed.
 States that license orthotists and prosthetists often require certification in order for them to practice, although requirements vary by state.
 Many orthotists and prosthetists become certified regardless of state requirements, because certification demonstrates competence.